 2.0 Our Fees & Other Costs

-- The total Fee for items listed in Section 1.0: Architectural Services will be split into 6 equal payment instalments.
+- The total Fee for items listed in Section 1.0: Architectural Services will be split into 3 equal payment installments.
 The first payment will be due when this agreement has been signed.
 The remaining payments will be due on the same date each subsequent month after that.
 The monthly cost is shown on your Service Proposal document.

 - These payments will be set up as a direct debit at the start of the project.